svviz/svviz/docs/features.rst

     * shows mismatched bases indicative of sequence polymorphisms (eg SNPs) or mapping errors
     * can visualize BED or GTF format annotations, for example the locations of genes or repeats
 * options to export to PDF or PNG
-* batch mode to calculate summary statistics for many events from a VCF file
+* batch mode to calculate summary statistics and create visualizations for many events from a VCF file